TUDsun/CC-CSI/README.md

 CC-CSI
 ======

 CC-CSI is a MATLAB-based package of the **cross-correlated contrast source inversion** algorithm.
 This package inverts the Fresnel data with multiple frequency components.
-In addition, it also contains the implementation of MR-CSI (multiplicative-regularized CSI) and CSI algorithms.
+In addition, it also contains the MR-CSI (multiplicative-regularized CSI) and CSI algorithms.
 Comparison can be easily made to verify the advantage of introducing the so-called **cross-correlated error term**.

 - See `INSTALL.md` for installation instruction.